pandadady/Machine-Learning-Course/decision_tree/README.md

     Entropy repesents the entire infomation cotent.

-    The sum of Expectation information each attribute is Entropy.
+    The sum of expectation information of each attribute is entropy.

-    The infomation gain of certain attribute is Entropy reduce its Expectation information.
+    The infomation gain of certain attribute is Entropy reduce its expectation information.

-    The formula of Entropy and Expectation information is everywhere on Net and github doesn't support enter formula.
+    The formula of entropy and expectation information is everywhere on Net and github doesn't support enter formula.

     Skip...
 5.Algorithm thinking

-    here has a example
+    Here has a example

     -----------------------------------------------------------------------